A VAE Approach to Sample Multivariate Extremes: Proposed VAE Architecture

+Our approach aims to adapt the VAE framework in order to generate multivariate regularly varying random vectors.
+To do so, the key principle of our approach is to separate the generation of the radius and of the angle.
+Following the polar decomposition $\mathbf{X} = R \mathbf{\Theta}$, we first aim to sample a heavy-tailed radius $R$, and then, conditionally on the sampled radius, to generate an angle $\mathbf{\Theta}$ representing the dependence structure between the marginals.
+Thus we rely on two VAEs, the first one to sample the radius, the other one to sample the angle conditionally on the radius.\\

+This separation allows us to model both the marginal tail behavior and the angular dependence of extremes in a flexible way, consistent with the theory of multivariate regular variation (Definition~\ref{def: MRV}).\\

+A major challenge lies in sampling a heavy-tailed radius.
+As shown in Proposition~\ref{thm: VAE margins}, the classical Gaussian parameterization of the VAE cannot generate heavy-tailed distributions.
+To overcome this limitation, we propose in Section~\ref{radius} a new parameterization ensuring that the generated radius follows a heavy-tailed distribution.
+To provide intuition on how this parameterization works, Section~\ref{multrad} introduces a simplified multiplicative framework in which the resulting distributions are provably heavy-tailed (see Proposition~\ref{prop: breiman}).\\

+Additionally, our aim is to represent rich and realistic angular measures on the simplex, avoiding their concentration on a few points, as is typically the case in the framework described in Proposition~\ref{thm: GAN and limit distribution}.
+This flexibility is naturally induced by the polar decomposition and is based on a conditional VAE that models the conditional distribution $\mathbf{\Theta}\mid R$ (Section~\ref{sphere}).
+In this conditional framework, we enforce asymptotic independence between the radius and the angle for large values of the radius, as required by multivariate regular variation, while enabling a diverse and smooth representation of the angular dependence at extreme levels.\\

-We propose the following three-step VAE scheme to generate a sample $\mathbf{x}^{(i)}$ of a multivariate regularly varying random vector: \begin{itemize} \item Using a VAE, a radius $r^{(i)}$ is drawn from a univariate heavy-tailed distribution $R$ (see Section \ref{radius}); \item Conditionally on the drawn radius $r^{(i)}$, we sample $\mathbf{\Theta}^{(i)}$ an element of the $(m-1)$-dimensional simplex from the conditional distribution $\mathbf{\Theta}\mid[R=r^{(i)}]$ while forcing the independence between radius $R$ and angle $\mathbf{\Theta}$ for larger value of the radius.
-We use a conditional VAE for this purpose (see Section \ref{sphere}); \item We multiply compoment-wise the angle vector by the radius to obtain the desired sample, i.e.\ $\mathbf{x}^{(i)} = r^{(i)} \mathbf{\Theta}^{(i)}$. \end{itemize} The overall architecture is shown in Figure \ref{fig: architecture}.
-As detailed in Section \ref{limit GANs}, the polar decomposition offers a great flexibility in modeling the dependence between variables, including for the angular measure, which is not the case for the transformation of heavy-tailed random vectors by ReLU networks (Proposition \ref{thm: GAN and limit distribution}).
-Additionally, one can generate elements of the simplex with a given radius and study the dependence between variables at a given extreme level.
-The rest of this section details the architecture of the proposed VAE scheme chosen to sample the heavy-tailed radius and the conditional angle.
+To summarize, our strategy to generate a sample $\mathbf{x}^{(i)}$ of a multivariate regularly varying random vector is described by the following three-step VAE scheme: \begin{itemize} \item Using a VAE, a radius $r^{(i)}$ is drawn from a univariate heavy-tailed distribution $R$ (see Section \ref{radius}); \item Conditionally on the drawn radius $r^{(i)}$, we sample $\mathbf{\Theta}^{(i)}$ an element of the $(m-1)$-dimensional simplex from the conditional distribution $\mathbf{\Theta}\mid[R=r^{(i)}]$ while forcing the independence between radius $R$ and angle $\mathbf{\Theta}$ for large values of the radius.
+We use a conditional VAE for this purpose (see Section \ref{sphere}); \item We multiply componentwise the angle vector by the radius to obtain the desired sample, i.e.\ $\mathbf{x}^{(i)} = r^{(i)} \mathbf{\Theta}^{(i)}$. \end{itemize} This generative strategy is illustrated in Figure \ref{fig: architecture}.